List of Louisiana state high school football champions: Morning Advocate (1959)

 Though the Baton Rouge Morning Advocate was normally content to just let the LHSAA teams determine the championships among themselves within the framework of the playoffs, shortly after the 1959 season they did issue a one-time postseason ranking of the top ten Class AAA teams to compare with the results of the Louisiana Prep Grid Standard mathematical system.
 The two rankings ended up "almost identical."

 Louisiana Independent School Association (1970–1991)

 In 1970 twenty private schools, many of which could probably be classified as segregation academies, formed the "Louisiana Independent School Association" (LISA).
-By 1971 the LISA had increased its membership to 54 schools.
+By 1971 LISA had increased its membership to 54 schools.
 It also included at least one Arkansas school during its existence.
-When the LISA disbanded many of its member schools joined the Midsouth Association of Independent Schools.
+When LISA disbanded many of its member schools joined the Midsouth Association of Independent Schools (known at the time as the Mississippi Private School Association), with some joining the LHSAA (the only past LISA champion to join the LHSAA was Riverside Academy of Reserve).

 Below is a listing of all LISA football champions.

 Midsouth Association of Independent Schools (1988–Present)

 The Mississippi Private School Association was formed in 1968, and individual Louisiana schools have been participating in it since at least 1988.
 When the LISA disbanded after the 1991–92 school year, a number of former LISA schools joined it.
 The association changed its name to the "Mississippi Association of Independent Schools" (MAIS) in 2009, and then to the "Midsouth Association of Independent Schools" in 2019 to more fully reflect its member institutions from Alabama, Arkansas, Louisiana, Mississippi, and Tennessee.
 As of 2020 there are thirteen MAIS schools located in Louisiana.
 Due to restrictions issued by the state government, Louisiana's MAIS schools were initially the only Louisiana high schools that could play football during the COVID-19 pandemic, provided that they not play their games within the borders of Louisiana.

 Below is a listing of all Louisiana-based MAIS football champions (beginning with the 2019 season, classes A and AA were reorganized to reflect the winners of MAIS' eight-man football championships and, as such, is not included with this listing).